2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 His genius-level hoops IQ has helped him maximize possessions as both a passing fulcrum and a sturdy support scorer.

-West hasn't avoided the effects of aging, altogether.
-His limited mobility made him almost unplayable in the Western Conference Finals, and he shouldn't be asked for more than 15 minutes a night at this point.
+West hasn't avoided the effects of aging altogether.
+His limited mobility made him almost unplayable in the Western Conference Finals, and he shouldn't be asked for more than 15 minutes a night.

 But smarts and skills—West's top two assets—are two of the most effective weapons in the fight against time.